nubolab-ffwd/svelte-fluent/README.md

 # Usage

-More examples can be found in the rendered [Storybook](https://nubolab-ffwd.github.io/svelte-fluent/) and the related stories in the `stories/` directory.
+This example showcases the most basic usage of `svelte-fluent`.
+Check the rendered [Storybook](https://nubolab-ffwd.github.io/svelte-fluent/) and the related stories in the `stories/` directory for more advanced usecases.

 ```svelte
 <script>